microsoft/Federal-App-Innovation-Community/solutions/landzones/tic3/readme.md

-# TIC 3 and your application Overviedw
+# TIC 3 and your application Overview